 - Under-employment may indicate a more flexible labour market with firms able to change working hours and not be tied to fixed contracts.
 In one sense workers benefit as unemployment is lower, but it also contributes to declining real wages.

 This under-employment is an important indicator because it suggests spare capacity in the labour market and needs to be considered when examining the state of the labour market.
 For example, if demand in the economy increased, firms could increase hours of the under-employed to increase output, and not have to increase wages.

 David Bell and David Blanchflower have created a new index which combines aggregate under-employment with the actual unemployment rate.
 This gives a wider overall perspective of the labour market.

 Also, some workers may be ‘over-employed’ working more hours than they want, e.g. workers over 50 may prefer lower hours and lower pay.
 This index takes into account the level of underemployment – over-employment.

 Under-employment, Unemployment index

 The graph shows how in the boom years, there is little aggregate under-employment.
-The number of people claiming they are underemployed outweighed by those who say they are working too many hours.
+The number of people claiming they are underemployed is outweighed by those who say they are working too many hours.
 However, since the start of the recession, there is a significant rise in under-employment.
 This means the index showing ‘excess capacity’ in the labour market is greater than the unemployment rate.